rohanmaity123/docs/docs/how-to/django-admin-customization.md

 <br>

-## Let's Start
+### Create Your Django Project
-Create a Django project to start.
+Create a Django project.
 Then make a new application in it with the a name (note it can be anything like 'admin_black'):

 ```bash
 $ python manage.py startapp admin_black